 Paul W. Taylor is the Chief Content Officer for e.Republic.
-He also serves as the Editor-at-Large of GOVERNING magazine.
+He also serves as the Editor-at-Large of Governing.

-In his role as Chief Content Officer, Paul works with e.Republic’s editorial, research and conference teams to identify issues and content initiatives vital to public service, coordinating the combined resources of Governing, Government Technology, Emergency Management, Public CIO, the GOVERNING Institute and the Center for Digital Government and Center for Digital Education to ensure that relevant and useable content is comprehensively developed and delivered to e.Republic’s audiences.
+In his role as Chief Content Officer, Paul works with e.Republic’s editorial, research and conference teams to identify issues and content initiatives vital to public service, coordinating the combined resources of Governing, Government Technology, Emergency Management and the Center for Digital Government and Center for Digital Education to ensure that relevant and useable content is comprehensively developed and delivered to e.Republic’s audiences.

 Additionally, Taylor is responsible for collaborative content initiatives and other partnerships.
 He also consults on the selection and deployment of new technologies for e.Republic media platforms.